kbass40/Online-Banking-System/README.md

     - All tests should be written in the Tests folder in a subforder dictating the functionality tested.
 Make sure the subfolder is properly linked in `__init__.py`

     - All testing modules should start with "test_" and a descriptive name of the what the module is testing

+## Working with the Logging Database
+- To run the logging database, type `docker-compose up` which will set up a docker container specified in the yml file

+- To properly close the logging database, type `docker-compose down`.
+This will properly close the docker image.